-IRI Point of Sale and HH panel data in all measured channels in U.S. excluding alcohol and tobacco
+IRI Point of Sale, HH panel, and e-market insights data in all measured channels in U.S. excluding alcohol and tobacco

 Selection Criteria

 - 36 categories examined held the largest dollar volume; in a few cases, smaller categories were included to ensure fair representation of all major CPG segments - 73,293 products reviewed; products with 0.00 dollar share of category were not considered unless identified as organic. - Due to lack of visibility into private label product claims, private label was not included as sustainability-marketed, with the exception of organic private label in the food categories.